Harshit2807161/transformerRL-ev-charging-PP/README.md

 ### 1. Data Preparation
 The data is already prepared for training!
 The data files are placed in the `data/` directory.
-The dataset used in this project consists of historical price data for different time periods, including:
+It consists of historical price data for different time periods.

-- Past 24 hours
-- Same hour over the last 24 days
-- Same hour on the same weekday over the last 24 weeks

 ### 2. Model Training

-#### Transformer Model Training
+#### RL agent Training
 Run the following script to train the transformer-based models (Autoformer, Informer, PatchTST) using Deep-RL agents (this code assumes transformer output is stored in a csv file).
 You may use our data or preprocess the data according to our framework using your own time-series forecasting model.

 ```bash